tarwn/lessthandot-hugo/blogs/content/posts/2009-10-09-quick-and-dirty-enum-mapper-for-fluent-n.md

   - nHibernate (.Net)

 ---
 I ran into a funny issue recently using Fluent NHibernate.
-Saw that it was storing enums as Strings in the database, or more accurately storing them as MySQL&#8217;s [Enum Data Type][1].
+Saw that it was storing enums as Strings in the database, or more accurately storing them as MySQL's [Enum Data Type][1].
 I would prefer to store them as integers so that behavior is the same as other databases, and refactoring gets easier.
 Hacking around in Fluent NHibernate I found the following:

 ```csharp
 Map(x => x.Property).CustomType<SomeType>();